 Net Promoter Score question, also known as the Ultimate question, allows you to get you a deep insight into what your customers think about your brand and their likelihood to recommend your brand, or product, or services.
 The Net Promoter Score question is a simple question - How likely are you to recommend our product or service to a friend or colleague?
 It is rated on a scale of 0 to 10 where 0-6 are detractors, 7-8 are passives and 9-10 are promoters.
 The detractors are disloyal to your brand, passives are neutral and promoters are your brand ambassadors.
 Learn how to convert your detractors to promoters here.

-You can calculate your NPS by using this simple question in your customer feedback system and gauge your customer's level of satisfaction and willingness to recommend you to others.
+Deploying the Net Promoter Score Survey Software, you can calculate your NPS by using this simple question in your customer feedback system and gauge your customer's level of satisfaction and willingness to recommend you to others.
 The NPS question is relevant in multiple scenarios and can be used post a transaction or interaction (as transactional NPS) as well as a generic, on going question (as a relationship NPS).

 2. Based on experience today, how would you rate us?